 “Illness is the night-side of life, a more onerous citizenship.
 Everyone who is born holds dual citizenship, in the kingdom of the well and in the kingdom of the sick.
 Although we all prefer to use only the good passport, sooner or later each of us is obliged, at least for a spell, to identify ourselves as citizens of that other place.”

 We go where we need to go.

-–Nancy Sharp is a writer, speechwriter, blogger and keynote speaker.
-She has been published in a variety of national media and frequently speaks to medical groups about courage.
-Nancy is the author of two blogs - Vivid Living…Life in Full Bloom…Thorns and All and Tasting Life with Nancy Sharp. – both of which can also be seen on the Huffington Post.
+Nancy Sharp is a writer, speechwriter, blogger, and keynote speaker.
+Her writing appears in a variety of national media outlets, and she frequently speaks to medical groups about courage.
+Nancy is the author of two blogs – Vivid Living…Life in Full Bloom…Thorns and All and Tasting Life with Nancy Sharp–both of which can also be seen on the Huffington Post.

 In Blog, Brain Tumor, Brain Tumor Blog, Brain Tumors, Gamma Knife Blog, Neurosurgeons Tags: , book excerpt, Both Sides Now, Brain Tumor, Brett Zickerman, Cancer, Dr. Michael Sisti, Dr. Sisti, ependymoma, Nancy Sharp, patient story